Laviska Shenault Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Recent Performances

-- Against the Colts last week, Shenault was targeted eight times and totaled 15 yards on three receptions.
+- In last week's game against the Colts, Shenault was targeted eight times and racked up three catches for 15 yards.

-- In his last three games, Shenault has totaled 52 yards on nine catches, averaging 17.3 yards per game on 16 targets.
+- Shenault has nine catches on 16 targets for 52 yards during his last three games, averaging 17.3 yards per game.

 Shenault's Jacksonville Teammates